Two-Plus-Two Engineering Program (2+2)

-The Two-Plus-Two Engineering Program allows students to complete the first two years of an engineering curriculum at UNC Asheville, qualify for transfer to NC State University and finish their education in two more years at North Carolina State University College of Engineering (COE) in Raleigh.
+The Two-Plus-Two Engineering Program allows students to complete the first one to two years of an engineering curriculum at UNC Asheville, qualify for transfer to NC State University and finish their education in two to three more years at North Carolina State University College of Engineering (COE) in Raleigh.
 The program includes the following degree programs:

 (For curricula, see 2+2 Plans of Work and Informational Links)

 The following curricula are also supported, but must be completed on a 1 + 3 year schedule:

 - Aerospace Engineering

 - Biological Engineering

 - Materials Engineering